mauropagano/pathfinder/README.md

 and if you understand the risks.
 Output ZIP file can be large (several MBs), so you may want to execute Pathfinder from a system directory with at least 1 GB of free space.
+Minimum Oracle database version tested 10.2 (should also work on 10.1).

 Steps
 ~~~~~